erlerobot/erle_gitbook/en/README.md

 ![license](http://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)

-All derivative works are to be attributed to *Víctor Mayoral Vilches* of *Erle Robotics S.L.*.
+All derivative works are to be attributed to *Erle Robotics S.L.*.
+For a list of authors refer to [erle_gitbook/graphs/contributors](https://github.com/erlerobot/erle_gitbook/graphs/contributors).

 For any questions, concerns, or issues submit them to support [at] erlerobot.com.